Standard Model Theory for the FCC-ee Tera-Z stage: Four-loop form factor in super Yang--Mills theory

 Since numerical methods are employed, a thorough discussion of numerical integration errors is called for.
-The precision on MB integrals is many orders of magnitude higher than sector decomposition and therefore MB integrals can safely be ignored for this discussion.
-Where possible we did cross-check FIESTA and MB results.
+The precision on {\mbr} integrals is many orders of magnitude higher than sector decomposition; therefore, {\mbr} integrals can safely be ignored for this discussion.
+Where possible, we cross-checked FIESTA and {\mbr} results.
 FIESTA employs the CUBA integration library \cite{Hahn:2004fe}, used here in VEGAS mode.
-VEGAS reports an error which, given enough evaluation points, approaches asymptotically the standard deviation of a Gaussian error.
-There have been reports in the literature, e.g. in \cite{Marquard:2016dcn}, that this reported error underestimates the real error.
-To guard for this we have for each integral carefully evaluated consistency of central value and error while increasing the number of evaluation points, finding no significant instabilities.
+VEGAS reports an error, which, given enough evaluation points, asymptotically approaches the standard deviation of a Gaussian error.
+There have been reports in the literature, \eg in Ref. \cite{Marquard:2016dcn}, that this reported error underestimates the real error.
+To guard for this, we have, for each integral, carefully evaluated the consistency of the central value and error while increasing the number of evaluation points, finding no significant instabilities.

 Since the integrals are expected to be UT, their epsilon expansion is governed by multiple zeta values.
-From the list in equation (\ref{eq:firstMZVs}) one can see that for the first five orders of expansion one would expect the coefficients to be a single MZV times a rational.
-Given a numerical result with a precision of at least a few digits, one can guess which rational number this is through the PSLQ algorithm ~\cite{Ferguson:1999:API:307090.307114}, which is implemented even in Mathematica ({\tt FindIntegerNullVector}).
-If we take this to be the exact answer, then this gives a platform to relate the true error to the FIESTA-reported error.
-Hence we can use the number-theoretic properties of integrals to evaluate a numerical integration algorithm.
-The outcome of this is summarised in the figure~\ref{fig:PSLQcheck}, which is taken from~\cite{Boels:2017ftb}.
+From the list in \Eref{eq:firstMZVs}, one can see that, for the first five orders of expansion, one would expect the coefficients to be a single multiple zeta value multiplied by a rational.
+Given a numerical result with a precision of at least a few digits, one can guess which rational number this is through the PSLQ algorithm ~\cite{Ferguson:1999:API:307090.307114}, which is even implemented in \textsc{Mathematica} ({\tt FindIntegerNullVector}).
+If we take this to be the exact answer, this gives a platform to relate the true error to the FIESTA-reported error.
+Hence, we can use the number-theoretic properties of integrals to evaluate a numerical integration algorithm.
+The outcome of this is summarized in \Fref{fig:PSLQcheck}, which is taken from Ref. \cite{Boels:2017ftb} (distribution under the terms of the Creative Commons Attribution 4.0 International Licence).
 Basically, there is ample evidence that the FIESTA-reported error overestimates the true error by a considerable margin.